xdevplatform/search-tweets-python/README.rst

 premium client, you'll need to get a bearer token that will be passed with each call for authentication.

-We advocate putting your API info in a yaml file such as this:
+Your credentials should be put into a YAML file that looks like this:

 .. code:: .yaml